caleighquan/IAT355FinalProject/README.md

 Quiz (Visualisation 01): Before the top scorers chart is revealed, you are asked to guess who the Canucks top goal scorer is over five seasons.
 Select a player card and click "Reveal the answer" to see if you were right.
 The full bar chart appears after you submit.

-// Tooltips: Hovering over any data point across all four charts reveals a tooltip with the exact values for that point.

 Ideal Zone Guess (Visualisation 02): Click and drag a box anywhere on the scatterplot to place your guess for where the "ideal zone" of team performance sits.
 After drawing your box, click "Confirm guess" to see